Highly performative computing

 2 Software dependency and package management

-There are lots of package managers and dependency systems I suspect most of them work on HPC machines.
-I use homebrew and then additional python environments on top of that.
+There are lots of package managers and dependency systems.
+I suspect most of them work on HPC machines.
+I use homebrew and then additional Python environments on top of that.

-For HPC specifically, I have also had recommended spack
+For HPC specifically, I have also had recommended spack.

 3 Deployment management

 DIY cluster.
-Normally HPC is based requesting jobs via slurm and some shared file system.
-For my end of the budget this also means requesting breaking up the job into small chunks and squeezing them in around the edges of people with a proper CPU allocation.
+Normally HPC is based on requesting jobs via SLURM and some shared file system.
+For my end of the budget this also means breaking up the job into small chunks and squeezing them in around the edges of people with a proper CPU allocation.
 However! some people are blessed with the ability to request to simultaneously control a predictable number of machines.
 For these, you can roll your own deploy of execution across some machines, which might be useful.
-This might work you have a bunch of unmanaged machines not on the campus cluster, which I have personally never experienced.
+This might work if you have a bunch of unmanaged machines not on the campus cluster, which I have personally never experienced.

 If you have a containerized deployment, as with all the cloud providers these days, see perhaps containerized deployment solution, Apptainer, if you are blessed with admins who support it.